soobakjonmat/Python-Binance-Trade-Assister/README.md

 Please install the IBM Plex Sans font by selecting all the .ttf files in IBM_Plex_Sans folder and pasting them into "C:\Windows\Fonts"

-Write Your API Key and API Secret on "API Info" Sheet of Record.xlsx file.

 Run trade_assister.py to start.

 ## Assumptions